paragonie/certainty/README.md

 When we are satisfied with a stable `v1` release, you should drop the `^0|` part of your version constraints.

+Certainty will keep certificates up to date via `RemoteFetch`, so using a stable API is fine.

-If you are not using [`RemoteFetch`](docs/features/RemoteFetch.md), you want to use `dev-master` rather than a version constraint, due to the nature of CA Certificates.
+If you are not using [`RemoteFetch`](docs/features/RemoteFetch.md) (which is strongly recommended thst you do), then you want to use `dev-master` rather than a version constraint, due to the nature of CA Certificates.
 If a major CA gets compromised and their certificates are revoked, you don't want to continue trusting these certificates.

-Furthermore, you should be running `composer update` at least once per week to prevent stale CA-Cert files from causing issues.
+Furthermore, in the event of avoiding `RemoteFetch`, you should be running `composer update` at least once per week to prevent stale CA-Cert files from causing issues.

 ## What Certainty Does